lblake/react-body-analysis/README.md

 https://github.com/lblake/body-analysis

-To use React instead of using HTML(Tables) CSS & Javascript.
+To use React instead of using HTML(Tables).